World History 86 (0294)

 Tests and Quizzes:

-Quizzes: There will be a series of quizzes during the semester composed of either multiple-choice questions, or short essay writing exercises, from assigned readings up to the date of each quiz.
-There is NO MAKE UP for missing a quiz, or the final exam.
+Quizzes: There will be eleven (11) quizzes during the semester composed of ten (10) multiple-choice questions from assigned readings up to the date of the quiz.
+The lowest scored quiz will be eliminated from the total course point calculation.
+There is NO MAKE UP for a missed quiz.

 Grading: Total points possible: 400